All All News Products Insights AI DevOps and CI/CD Community

 • Exploratory testing: When intuition, curiosity, and user empathy are needed.

-• UI/UX validation: Human eyes still catch layout glitches and visual regressions better.
+• UI/UX validation: Human eyes catch layout glitches and visual regressions better.

-• Highly dynamic interfaces: Where the cost of automation maintenance outweighs the benefit.
+• Highly dynamic interfaces: When the cost of automation maintenance outweighs the benefits.

 How to balance regression testing and new feature testing?

-Let's meet Alex Martins, with 20+ years in software quality and test automation at Fortune 500 companies, sharing his thoughts on how to automate regression tests if you're team are spending all of the resources for new feature testing:
+Let's meet Alex Martins, a veteran with 20+ years in software quality and automation across Fortune 500 companies.
+He shares how to automate regression tests when teams spend most resources on new feature testing:

 How to automate regression tests?